andomain/booking-input/README.md

 # Booking Location Input

-This is an autocompleting location search input based on [rentalcars.com](https://www.rentalcars.com/)
+This is an autocompleting location search input based on [rentalcars.com](https://www.rentalcars.com/).
+It is bootstrapped using `create-react-app` and uses `Typescript` to ensure strong typing.
+All components are React functional components using hooks.

 ## Setup/Project Requirements